Domain home on a PV

 Clean up resources

-The output from the create-domain-on-aks.sh script includes a statement about the Azure resources created by the script.
+If you used the automation script, the output from the create-domain-on-aks.sh script includes a statement about the Azure resources created by the script.
 To delete the cluster and free all related resources, simply delete the resource groups.
-The output will list the resource groups, such as.
+The output will list the resource groups, such as:

 The following Azure Resouces have been created: